 A new model of sustainable tourism

-We are thrilled to announce a new project to secure UNESCO designation for the Kent Downs AONB and all the social, economic and environmental benefits this would bring.
+We are thrilled to announce a new project to secure Cross-Channel UNESCO Global Geopark status for the Kent Downs AONB, working in partnership with our neighbouring protected landscape Parc Naturel Regional des Caps et Marais d’Opale (PNRCMO) and all the social, economic and environmental benefits this would bring.

 Benefits for the Kent Downs